PythonCoderAS/git-utilities/README.md

 - Pushes the new commit

 This script was intended to quickly deploy changes to heroku when using the git repo deploy method.

+## git-full-restore

+Small script to quickly remove all changes from a file and restore it to the last commit.
+This includes if the files are staged or not.